Harvest Punch (Korean Cold Remedy Drink)

 The name in Korean is Bae-daechu-gyepy-sanggang-ggool cha (배 대추 계피 생강 꿀차).
 Yes, it is a long name but shorter than the famous “Tikki Tikki Tembo-no Sa Rembo-chari Bari Ruchi-pip Peri Pembo”.

-It basically says what’s in it.
-It has Korean pear, Korean dried Jujube (a type of date), cinnamon, ginger, and honey.
 Most people call it “daechu cha” since the dried jujube is the most important ingredient.

 I typed “Harvest Punch” as the recipe title.
 Then I realized that this drink doesn’t have much connection with ‘Harvest’ theme.
 But it serves more than just punch drinks do.

 Let me tell you about this incredible hot drink.